mar-wir/smooth_percolation_workflow/README.md

 </details>

-With the `llm` option, title and tags get generated automatically for you.
+With the `llm` option, **title and tags get generated automatically for you**.
 This is just to get one started!
 Also, The content is "reformulated" and explained by the llm for further writing aid.
 This is pure fluff.
+If one should want a more "traditional" chat experience with (local) LLM's, I recommend the [Obsidian BMO Chatbot Plugin](https://github.com/longy2k/obsidian-bmo-chatbot).
+Really handy for general back-and-forth with LLM's.

 <details>
   <summary>Screenshots</summary>